tc39/notes/meetings/2026-05/may-21.md

 NRO: One thing, GB technically, was the author of the proposal, but that was 10 years ago, so I think he can review whatever the new spec text would be.

-DLM: Okay, well, I believe that is the end of the agenda for this part of the day, and the only thing that we could really move up would require GB, and I think he's not available until after the break, so I think with that, we might just end up taking a longer break unless GB happens to be on the call, but I think NRO just said he's not, so.

-DLM: Yeah, I guess with that, let's move on to the break, and we'll just have to be a longer break than usual.

-JRL: So we're going to 15:20? s

-CDA: I think that what might make sense is GB’s constraint is starting I believe, yeah, at, at 3:00 PM.
-So the break was going to start at 3:00 and go till 3:20.
-So I think in this case, let's try to be back here at 3:00 and so that gives you all a 25-minute break.
-Does that sound okay?

-DLM: I'm not sure GB is aware of that change, though, but we can bring him at 3 o'clock and see if he's available then.

-### Speaker's Summary of Key Points

-* List
-* of
-* things

-### Conclusion

-* List
-* of
-* things

 ## Continuation: ESM Phase Imports normative PRs

 Presenter: Guy Bedford (GB)